Xi Jinping: Early life and education

-He then spent a total of seven years in Yanchuan.
-In 1973, Yanchuan County assigned Xi Jinping to Zhaojiahe Village in Jiajianping Commune to lead social education efforts.
-Due to his effective work and strong rapport with the villagers, the community expressed a desire to keep him there.
-However, after Liangjiahe Village advocated for his return, Xi went back in July that same year.
-Liang Yuming (梁玉明) and Liang Youhua (梁有华), the village branch secretaries, supported his application to the Chinese Communist Party.
-Yet, due to his father, Xi Zhongxun, still facing political persecution, the application was initially blocked by higher authorities.
-Despite submitting ten applications, it wasn't until the new commune secretary, Bai Guangxing (白光兴), recognized Xi's capabilities that his application was forwarded to the CCP Yanchuan County Committee and approved in early 1974.
-Around that time, as Liangjiahe village underwent leadership changes, Xi was recommended to become the Party branch chairman of the Liangjiahe Brigade.
+He then spent a total of seven years in Liangjiahe, where he lived in a yaodong, a type of cave house found in northern China.
+During his time in Liangjiahe, Xi's half-sister Heping hanged herself at her military academy.
+In 1973, Yanchuan County assigned Xi to Zhaojiahe Village in the Jiajianping Commune to lead social education efforts.
+Due to his effective work and strong rapport with the villagers, the community expressed a desire to keep him.
+However, after Liangjiahe Village advocated for his return, Xi was sent back there.
+The village branch secretaries supported his application to the CCP.
+Yet, due to his father Xi Zhongxun still facing political persecution, the application was initially denied by the higher authorities.
+According to one account, Xi applied for CCP membership twice; his first application was rejected due to his father's status, but the second time, due to a new policy of not judging offsprings due to their parents, the application was approved.
+Around that time, as the Liangjiahe village underwent leadership changes, Xi was recommended to become the Party branch chairman of the Liangjiahe Brigade, later taking office.
+In 1975, when the Yan'an region was allocated two spots at Tsinghua University, Xi applied to the university in all three of his allowable choices.

-After taking office, Xi noted that Mianyang, Sichuan was using biogas technology and, given the fuel shortages in his village, he traveled to Mianyang to learn about biogas digesters.
-Upon returning, he successfully implemented the technology in Liangjiahe, marking a breakthrough in Shaanxi that soon spread throughout the region.
-Additionally, he led efforts to drill wells for water supply, establish iron industry cooperatives, reclaim land, plant flue-cured tobacco, and set up sales outlets to address the village's production and economic challenges.
-In 1975, when Yanchuan County was allocated a spot at Tsinghua University, the CCP Yanchuan County Committee recommended Xi for admission.
 From 1975 to 1979, Xi studied chemical engineering at Tsinghua University as a worker-peasant-soldier student in Beijing.

 Early political career

 Central Military Commission

-After graduating in April 1979, Xi was assigned to the General Office of the State Council and the General Office of the CCP Central Military Commission, where he served as one of three secretaries to Geng Biao, a member of the CCP Politburo and Minister of Defense.
+After graduating in April 1979, Xi worked at the General Office of the State Council as one of the three secretaries of Geng Biao, who was the secretary-general of the Central Military Commission.
+As part of his job, Xi participated in central meetings and decision-making, dealt with regional and foreign affairs, and became familiar with the handling of central documents, including confidential ones.
+Xi worked to inspect the armed forces, draft documents, and oversee Hong Kong, Macau, and Taiwan affairs together with Geng.